Stems are no one’s favorite part of the cannabis plant. They’re rarely good for much and they’re a pain to pick out of your stash.

 That said, it’s usually best to toss the stuff.
 First off, you shouldn’t be paying for stems in the first place.
 If your local pot shop or black market dealer can’t take the time to pick your weed clean before weighing it, they’re ripping you off.
 And stems are often a sign of low-grade cannabis.

-Should you choose to consume stems, there are at least a couple possible methods.
+Should you choose to consume weed stems, there are at least a couple possible methods.
 One is to grind the stems into your regular pot and smoke it all.
-Another is to cook ground stem into an edible preparation.
+Another is to cook ground stem into an edible preparation such as cannabutter.
 Here’s a recipe for one such concoction, stem tea.

 Tea made strictly with marijuana stems probably won’t get you very high, but it does give you a pleasant excuse to get rid of all that crappy byproduct.
 Like any tea, the effects should be soothing and relaxing, if you feel anything at all.